-Viva Tanzania reserves the right to dismiss participants who do not follow the rules set by Viva Tanzania and/or the Tanzanian laws.
-In this case there is no entitlement of reimbursement of fees already paid.
+Viva Tanzania reserves the right to dismiss participants who do not follow the rules set by Viva Tanzania and/or Tanzanian law.
+In this case there is no entitlement to a reimbursement of fees already paid.

-The project placement will be arranged taking into consideration the wishes and ideas of the participants as well as ability and demand of volunteers/interns.
-Nevertheless, it must be considered that sometimes the projects may receive volunteers and interns from other sources.
+The project placement will be arranged taking into consideration the wishes and ideas of participants as well as the ability and demand of volunteers/interns.
+Participants need to know that sometimes the projects may receive volunteers and interns from other sources.
 Therefore, in exceptional cases it can happen that the desired project is not available.
 In this case Viva Tanzania will propose an appropriate and equivalent replacement project.

-A project change is only permitted if justified, upon agreement with Viva Tanzania.
-Nevertheless, the participants will have the opportunity, if discussed in advance, to participate in more than one project.
+Otherwise, a project change is only permitted if justified, upon agreement with Viva Tanzania.
+Participants will have the opportunity, if discussed in advance, to participate in more than one project.

 8.Office hours and reachability

 Office hours are from 9am until 8pm.
-During this time you will always find one of our Viva Tanzania staff members in the hostel.
-Apart from being present in the hostel Viva Tanzania staff members are available 24/7 via telephone and will come to the hostel or host family any time needed.
+During this time there will always be one of our Viva Tanzania staff members in the hostel.
+Apart from being present in the hostel Viva Tanzania staff members are available 24/7 via telephone, and will come to the hostel or a host family any time they are needed.

 9.Accommodation and board

 We offer different types of accommodation.
-Depending on their wishes, our participants are accommodated in our hostel or with a host family.
-In the hostel we offer shared rooms, with a maximum of four people.
+Depending on their wishes, participants are accommodated in our hostel or with a host family.
+In the hostel we offer shared rooms, with a maximum of six people.
 We try to separate the rooms by gender but cannot always guarantee this.
-If accommodation in a single room (surcharge) is desired, please let us know in the registration form.
+If accommodation in a single room (at a surcharge) is desired, please let us know in the registration form.

 Viva Tanzania provides breakfast and dinner.
-Breakfast consist of tea, coffee, bread, margarine, honey, peanut butter, jam, eggs, fruits and vegetables.
+Breakfast consist of tea, coffee, bread, margarine, honey, peanut butter, jam, eggs, pancakes, fruit and vegetables.
 Dinner is mostly typical Tanzanian, but we also cook international food from time to time.

 We expect the participants to observe the conditions laid down by Viva Tanzania.
-This includes to keep the hostel clean and tidy, sometimes to help with the cooking, tablecloths and washing dishes.
-Bed linen are provided and can be changed upon request, participants need to bring their own towels.
+This includes to keep the hostel clean and tidy, to wash their own dishes, and sometimes to help with the cooking.
+Bed linen is provided and can be changed upon request, participants need to bring their own towels.

 10. Security in the accommodations

-Nevertheless, Viva Tanzania assumes no liability for any lost or stolen items from the hostel or the host families.
+Nevertheless, Viva Tanzania assumes no liability for any lost or stolen items from the hostel or the host families house.

-Viva Tanzania highly recommends all participants to take out an insurance for their time in Tanzania.
-There are different insurance for your health, travels, luggage, etc. Please check with your local insurance company which insurance policies are appropriate for you.
+Viva Tanzania highly recommends all participants take insurance for their time in Tanzania.
+There are different types of insurance for health, travel, luggage, etc. Please check with your local insurance company which insurance policies are appropriate for you.
 Viva Tanzania cannot be held responsible for accidents, lost or stolen items or any other incident while in Tanzania.

 12. Act of nature beyond control / Force Majeure

-If a participant can’t travel to Tanzania and participate in the booked program due to
+If a participant cannot travel to Tanzania and participate in the booked program due to:

 – acts of nature beyond control